Del Rey Oaks, California: Demographics

+There were 739 housing units at an average density of 701.1 /mi2, of which 699 (94.6%) were occupied.
+Of these, 500 (71.5%) were owner-occupied, and 199 (28.5%) were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $130,909, and the per capita income was $62,855.
+About 6.2% of families and 5.9% of the population were below the poverty line.

 Parks

 Del Rey Oaks houses the Frog Pond Wetland Preserve, a 17 acre wetland area popular with birders.

 Media

 Television service for the community comes from the Monterey-Salinas-Santa Cruz designated market area (DMA).
 Radio stations Monterey-Salinas-Santa Cruz area of dominant influence (ADI) or continuous measurement market (CMM).
 Locale newspapers include the Monterey County Herald.